jmehami1/mex_cmake/README.md

 - gcc and g++ (install build-essentials)
 - openCV (for handling imaging in C++)

+You will need compatible gcc and g++ compilers to build MEX functions as listed [here](https://au.mathworks.com/support/requirements/supported-compilers.html).

 ## File Extensions

 Summary of important file extensions from MATLAB and C++